varigence/docs/bimlstudio/release-notes/bimlstudio-2018.2.md

 ## SSIS

-* Fixed issue where setting the 'VersionGuid' property to all 0's was still generating a random Guid.
+* Fixed issue where setting the `VersionGuid` property to all 0's was still generating a random Guid.
 User can now specify a Guid of all 0's.
 * Fixed ISPAC filename escaping issue.
 * Changed default of `FileSystemOperationTask` enum to be `CopyFile`.